Enable users for E9-1-1 in Skype for Business Server 2015

 Topic Last Modified: 2015-08-17

 During client registration, Skype for Business Server uses a location policy to configure the E9-1-1 properties for Enterprise Voice-enabled users.
 This policy contains the settings that define how E9-1-1 is implemented.
 For example, the location policy contains information such as the emergency dial string, and whether or not a user is required to manually enter a location if the Location Information service does not automatically provide one.
-For a complete definition of a location policy, see Define the location policy for Skype for Business Server 2015.
+For a complete definition of a location policy, see Plan location policies for Skype for Business Server 2015.

 Skype for Business Server can assign a location policy to clients based on subnet, or to users based on a global, per-site, or per-user policy.
 To help decide how you will enable users, you should first answer the following questions.

 - Do you plan to enable all users, or limit support to specific geographic areas of the enterprise?

 You can assign a location to all users in your enterprise by using a global location policy.
 However, by assigning a location policy to a Skype for Business Server network site and then adding subnets to the site, you can limit E9-1-1 support to selected locations within the enterprise and specify E9-1-1 routing behavior on a per-site basis.

 - Do you plan to enable individual users through a user policy?